 Online Resources: There are many other good resources available online.
 Two highly recommended examples are:

 Planning out the more individual parts of your training is sometimes called "Development Needs Analysis", or DNA.
-The phrase is meant to show you should be thinking not just about what would be nice to go to, but also what you will get out of it and how that fits with what you need to learn.
+It is for you to demonstrate that you are not just thinking about what would be interesting to go to, but also what you will get out of it and how that fits with what you need to learn.
 You should start thinking about this as soon as you arrive.

 Take the DNA form seriously - it is meant to help you.
 In your previous taught degrees you learnt mostly by taking a programme of taught courses that were laid on for you.
 In a research degree you need to plan the learning activities out for yourself, paying attention to what you already know and what you still have to learn.
 If the form doesn't help you make these plans, then it is not working.